Contact us

 Yes, Adderall can exacerbate pre-existing mental health conditions such as anxiety or bipolar disorder, particularly if these conditions are undiagnosed or not properly managed.
 It’s crucial for individuals with a mental health diagnosis to discuss potential risks with their healthcare provider (Adderall® (Amphetamine-Dextroamphetamine) Toxicity, Fitzgerald & Bronstein).

-Is there a genetic predisposition to Adderall addiction?
+Is There a Genetic Predisposition to Adderall Addiction?

 Genetic factors may influence the likelihood of developing an addiction to substances like Adderall.
 Individuals with a family history of substance abuse may be at higher risk and should approach the use of Adderall with caution (“Alternative pharmacological strategies for adult ADHD treatment,” Buoli et al.).